w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

-The curricula is divided into different parts following a modular approach.
+The curricula are divided into different parts following a modular approach.
 Modules of different curricula can be combined to address the needs of several roles together.
 The introductory curriculum  addresses a variety of roles, and subsequent curricula address specific roles.
 Each curriculum consists of:

 * Prerequisites &mdash; Recommended prior skills or knowledge for students and instructors.
 * Modules &mdash; Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
 They provide advice for different components, scenarios, and users following a universal design approach.
 Each module consists of: